metacpan/metacpan-cpan-extracted/distros/D/Device-Osram-Lightify/README.md

 # Current Status

-* Introspection works such that you can dynamically retrieve all known lighgs and their state:
+* Introspection works such that you can dynamically retrieve all known lights and their state:
      * On vs. Off.
      * Brightness.
      * Temperature.